Nasal Reconstruction and Cosmetic Surgery

 A New Beginning

-Dr. Amir Dorafshar and Rebecca agreed on the best approach for her during her consultation, and she was excited to move forward.
-In the course of two phases of surgery, he performed a reconstruction to the left side her nose and dermabrasion on some of the deep scars on her chin and forehead, followed by fat injections into the scars, an eye lift, facelift and chin lift.
+In the course of two phases of surgery, Rebecca received reconstruction to the left side her nose and dermabrasion on some of the deep scars on her chin and forehead, followed by fat injections into the scars, an eye lift, facelift and chin lift.

 With her confidence restored, Rebecca now looks forward to regular meetings and public speaking.
 “The old Becki is back,” she says.
 And, perhaps even more telling, she’s already back on her bike and planning for another cycling adventure.